 Sometimes, the immune system acts out and starts destroying the dog's platelets causing a condition known as immune-mediated thrombocytopenia.
 The reason for this remains unknown.
 In this case, they are destroyed in numbers up to 10 times greater than the normal platelet removal rate, explains veterinarian Wendy C. Brooks.
 In this case, spontaneous bleeding in the form of petechiae is the major clinical sign.

 Does your dog live in an area populated with ticks?
 In this case, ticks are the culprit for causing tick-borne diseases known for causing petichiae and other significant symptoms that can't go ignored.
-Ehrlichiosis and Rocky Mountain Spotted fever are tick-born diseases known for causing bleeding disorders.
+Ehrlichiosis and Rocky Mountain Spotted fever are tick-borne diseases known for causing bleeding disorders.

 Has your dog been for a while in the sun or is he prone to overheating?
 When heat stroke is allowed to progress, the dog may have dark brick red gums, develop seizures and may develop petechial hemorrhages in the gums or skin.
 Usually, by the time you notice the petichiae, you would have noticed something was seriously wrong with your dog.